Ayushburman/C-/12_DSA_Basics.md

 Absolutely.
-Here is a **from-scratch DSA + C programming notes roadmap**, designed especially for **GATE CSE, college exams, coding interviews,
+Here is a **from-scratch DSA + C programming notes roadmap**, designed especially for **GATE CSE, college exams, coding
-# Complete DSA Notes in C — From Scratch
+# Complete DSA Notes in C — From

 ## 0. Prerequisites